-★9 Latin-American electives (See Note 2)

-- ★9 International Business electives (See Note 4)
+★9 in free electives (See Notes 2 and 4)

-- ★6 Senior Business electives

-- ★6 in free electives (See Notes 1 and 3)
+- ★9 Latin-American electives (See Note 3) - ★9 International Business electives (See Note 3) - ★6 Senior Business electives - \star 6 in free electives (See Notes 2 and 4)

-- See §54.1.4 Latin American electives may be chosen from the following: SPAN 330, 335, 360, 405, 406, 409, 450; ANTHR 261, 262; HIST 441, 442; LA ST 205, 210, any 300- or 400-level LA ST. - (3) Language Studies majors are encouraged to use their free electives, particularly in Year Three, to acquire broader skills in functional areas of Business.
-Students are advised to see §54.1.5 and the following section of Minors. - (4) International Business electives may be chosen from the following: ACCTG 442; B LAW 442, 444; BUEC 342, 442; FIN 442; MARK 442; ORG A 417, 435.
+- (1) Language Sequencing is shown for non-Heritage Speakers.
+Heritage speakers are required to begin with SPAN 306.
+Such students should consult with the Department of Modern Languages on appropriate sequencing of courses. - (2) See §64.1.4 - (3) Latin American electives should be chosen from courses in culture, history, political science, economics and geography (Earth and Atmospheric Sciences) relating to their area of interest.
+As available and appropriate courses will vary from year to year, students should consult the Undergraduate Office for approval of Latin American electives. - (4) Language Studies majors are encouraged to use their free electives, particularly in Year Three, to acquire broader skills in functional areas of Business.
+Students are advised to see §64.1.5 and the following section of Minors. - (5) International Business electives may be chosen from the following: ACCTG 442; B LAW 442, 444; BUEC 342, 442; FIN 442; MARK 442; ORG A 417, 435.
 BUEC 342 is recommended as a first course in an International sequence.

 - Students with a declared major in Latin American Studies may choose to do a minor in any subject area of Business.
-See §54.1.5.
+See §64.1.5.
 Minors are recommended but not required. - (2) Students with a declared major in another area may not complete a minor in Latin American Studies.

-54.2.14 Major in Management Information Systems
+64.2.14 Major in Management Information Systems